clarkgrubb/data-tools/README.md

 Command line tools for data extraction, data manipulation, and file format conversion.

-    dt check-tsv              verify rows in TSV file are same length
+    check-tsv              verify rows in TSV file are same length

-    dt convert-date           convert dates in tabular data using strftime-style formats
+    convert-date           convert dates in tabular data using strftime-style formats

-    dt counting-sort          sort a file using counting sort
+    counting-sort          sort a file using counting sort

-    dt csv-to-json            convert CSV to JSON
+    csv-to-json            convert CSV to JSON

-    dt csv-to-postgres        import a CSV file into a PostgreSQL table
+    csv-to-postgres        import a CSV file into a PostgreSQL table

-    dt csv-to-tab             convert CSV to tab delimited
+    csv-to-tab             convert CSV to tab delimited

-    dt csv-to-xlsx            convert CSV files to XLSX worksheets
+    csv-to-xlsx            convert CSV files to XLSX worksheets

-    dt date-fill              fill in missing rows in a TSV file with a time series column
+    date-fill              fill in missing rows in a TSV file with a time series column

-    dt date-seq               create a sequence of dates
+    date-seq               create a sequence of dates

-    dt header-sort            sort file, keeping header in place
+    header-sort            sort file, keeping header in place

-    dt highlight              highlight text matching REGEX
+    highlight              highlight text matching REGEX

-    dt html-table-to-csv      extract table content from HTML file as CSV
+    html-table-to-csv      extract table content from HTML file as CSV

-    dt join-tsv               perform a relation join on two TSV files
+    join-tsv               perform a relation join on two TSV files

-    dt json-pluck             convert JSON array to JSON stream
+    json-pluck             convert JSON array to JSON stream

-    dt json-ruby              read JSON objects from standard input and process them with Ruby
+    json-ruby              read JSON objects from standard input and process them with Ruby

-    dt json-diff              show differences between two JSON documents
+    json-diff              show differences between two JSON documents

-    dt normalize-utf8         write UTF-8 encoded input to standard out in normalized form
+    normalize-utf8         write UTF-8 encoded input to standard out in normalized form

-    dt postgres-to-csv        write a PostgreSQL table to stdout in CSV format
+    postgres-to-csv        write a PostgreSQL table to stdout in CSV format

-    dt reservoir-sample       select N lines from standard input randomly
+    reservoir-sample       select N lines from standard input randomly

-    dt set-diff               find lines in first file which are not in the second
+    set-diff               find lines in first file which are not in the second

-    dt set-intersect          find lines common to two files
+    set-intersect          find lines common to two files

-    dt tab-to-csv             convert tab delimited file to CSV
+    tab-to-csv             convert tab delimited file to CSV

-    dt tokenize               extract words from English language text
+    tokenize               extract words from English language text

-    dt trim-tsv               trim whitespace from fields of TSV file
+    trim-tsv               trim whitespace from fields of TSV file

-    dt tsv-header             show TSV header with ordinal position of each column
+    tsv-header             show TSV header with ordinal position of each column

-    dt tsv-to-json            convert TSV to JSON
+    tsv-to-json            convert TSV to JSON

-    dt utf8-category          tally UTF-8 encoded characters by general category
+    utf8-category          tally UTF-8 encoded characters by general category

-    dt utf8-script            tally UTF-8 encoded characters by script
+    utf8-script            tally UTF-8 encoded characters by script

-    dt utf8-viewer            display Unicode points and optionally names of UTF-8 encoded file
+    utf8-viewer            display Unicode points and optionally names of UTF-8 encoded file

-    dt xls-to-csv             convert XLS to CSV
+    xls-to-csv             convert XLS to CSV

-    dt xlsx-to-csv            convert XLSX to CSV
+    xlsx-to-csv            convert XLSX to CSV

-    dt yaml-to-json           convert YAML to JSON
+    yaml-to-json           convert YAML to JSON

 The *data tools* are for working with data at the command line.
 They are meant to complement the tools you already have.
-Use `dt help SUBCOMMAND` to see the help page for a *data tool* or browse the help pages on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).
+Use `help SUBCOMMAND` to see the help page for a *data tool* or browse the help pages on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).

 Command line tools are composable when the output of one command can be the input of another.
 The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by a shell pipe.
 Use of a pipe is *tacit programming*: it relieves the programmer of the need to name a file.
 Furthermore the byte stream is private to the commands on either side of the pipe.